-*Note: My new book on teaching climate change will be coming out in the spring of 2023 (Harvard Ed Press).
+*Note: My new book on teaching climate change will be coming out in the fall of 2023 (Harvard Ed Press).
 A Primer on Climate Change: Teaching for Understanding, Resilience, and Justice.

 I am a professor of Science Teaching and Learning at the University of Washington.
 My research interests deal with the early career development of science teachers—in particular, their trajectories toward ambitious and equitable pedagogy.
 I am the lead author of Ambitious Science Teaching (Harvard Ed Press), along with Jessica Thompson and Melissa Braaten.
 My research has appeared in The American Educational Research Journal, Teachers College Record, Cognition and Instruction, Phi Delta Kappan, Science Education, and in white papers commissioned by the National Research Council and the National Academy of Science.
 I've been PI on multiple Noyce Teaching Scholars and Research grants and have supported teachers in that program in their transitions to urban schools.
 I have also administrated the Annenberg Fellowship program, known as the Rhodes Scholarships of Teaching— for teacher candidates at the UW.
 I'm a recipient of the AERA Presidential Award for Best Review of Research, the co-author of the chapter on Science Teaching in the new AERA Handbook of Research on Teaching, and a member of the National Research Council Committee on Strengthening and Sustaining Teachers.

 I'm currently working with Urban Advantage in New York City, supporting efforts to use Ambitious Science Teaching in places like The American Museum of Natural History, The Bronx Zoo, Brooklyn Botanical Garden, New York Hall of Science, and The Staten Island Zoo.